Corned Beef Hash

 Alternatively, you can place a few wells in the hash with the bottom of a small glass and crack the eggs right into the skillet.
 Bake in the oven at 350° F until desired doneness is achieved (10-20 minutes).
 I prefer a super runny yolk, so I like to cook them separately.

-Store it in an airtight container in the fridge.
-Corned beef hash can last up to 4-5 days in the fridge.
+Allow leftover potatoes to cool to room temperature.
+Store breakfast hash in an airtight container in the fridge.
+Corned beef hash can last up to 4-5 days in the refrigerator.

 To Freeze: If you want to store corned beef hash for a longer period of time, you can freeze it.
 Place the cooled corned beef hash into an airtight container or freezer safe ziploc bag in the freezer for up to 3-4 months.
 Allow to thaw overnight in the fridge before reheating.